vikiival/slides/hacking-the-rubick/slides.md

 - **Analytics** - making data views is a great way to get insights into the data.

-- **You can't process RMRK** - RMRK is basically string in the blockchain, so without indexers you can't process it.
+- **You can't process RMRK** - RMRK is basically a string in the blockchain, so without indexers, you can't process it.

 - **Simple GraphQL interface** - a great way to get data from the blockchain.